Valentin-Paramonov/file-mover/README.md

 # File-Mover
-Polls a directory and moves files from it to another directory.
-The list of moved files can be viewed at http://localhost:8080
+Starts a server on port 8080, polls a directory (/tmp by default) periodically (10 seconds by default) and moves files from it to another directory (/tmp by default).
+If the source and destination directories are the same, the files are left untouched.
+The list of moved files can be viewed at http://localhost:8080.

 ## How to build
 ```